 2.1 Setting the temperature threshold using the rotary dial

 Before starting to monitor the environment, we will set up the system.
 The goal is to set the threshold using the rotary dial.
 When the code runs, display the current position to the user using the OLED screen; as you rotate the dial, you should see the updated values.
 Use the button to confirm the selection.
-To print on the OLED screen using the following function:
+You can print on the OLED screen using the following function:

 oled_print(value)